Figure Plots#

 dict

-Replace bar values; recalculates the value-axis range automatically.
+Replace bar heights; recalculates the value-axis range automatically.

 Return type: